GaProgMan/dwCheckApi/README.md

 1. Character

-   The `Character` class represents each of the characters in the Discworld, and contains only two fields:
+   The `Character` entity represents each of the characters in the Discworld, and contains only two fields:

    | Property          | Type        | Description          |
    | ------------------| ------------|----------------------|